-As part of the Diversity in Graphene initiative, we are organising a Wikipedia Edit-a-thon, a free event where you can learn from experienced Wikipedia editors and edit Wikipedia entries together.
-Please register by the 22nd of January.
+As part of the Diversity in Graphene initiative, we organised a Wikipedia Edit-a-thon, a free event where participants learned from an experienced Wikipedia editor and edited Wikipedia entries together.

-The Wikipedia Edit-a-thon will take place on 11 February 2021 (International Day of Women and Girls in Science) and will feature a dedicated training session for Wikipedia editing (3-5 pm CET), followed by an editing session (5-5:30 pm).
+The Wikipedia Edit-a-thon will took place on 11 February 2021 (International Day of Women and Girls in Science) and fatured a dedicated training session for Wikipedia editing (3-5 pm CET), followed by an editing session (5-5:30 pm).

 If you are already thinking about editing or creating a Wikipedia page, please read Wikipedia’s guidelines about conflicts of interest and academic notability.
 The 500womenscientists edit-a-thon contains a link to this list of suggested updates to Wikipedia articles, divided by research field, and we are also preparing a list of possible Wikipedia entries and improvements that you could edit.

-We welcome everybody to join us and hope that this event will help to increase the representation and visibility of women and underrepresented groups in STEM.
+Hosting this type of initiative, we strive to increase the representation and visibility of women and underrepresented groups in STEM.